hotrodwinston/homeserverstack/README.md

 # Secondary Hardware

 Dell optiplex 7010 with 8gb ram and 4tb storage across 3 disks plus a 120gb ssd for boot running OMV and syncthing as a remote backup.
-This machine is stored at my parents house and accessed via wiregaurd VPN.
+This machine is stored at my parents house and accessed via Twingate VPN.

 # Software
-Open Media Vault 6 with the OMV-Extras add-on.
+Open Media Vault 7 with the OMV-Extras add-on.

 OMV provides storage management and system backend; I use a dashboard for day-to-day frontend.